edgedb/edgedb/docs/cli/edgedb_branch/edgedb_branch_rebase.rst

 Creates a new branch that is based on the target branch, but also contains any new migrations on the current branch.

+For more about how rebasing works, check out the breakdown :ref:`in our schema migrations guide <ref_migration_guide_branches_rebasing>`.

 Options
 =======